Tea set: China

-The Song Dynasty also produced exquisite ceramic teapots and tea bowls in glowing glazes of brown, black and blue.
+The Song dynasty also produced exquisite ceramic teapots and tea bowls in glowing glazes of brown, black and blue.
 A bamboo whisk was employed to beat the tea into a frothy confection highly prized by the Chinese.

 Europe

-As late as 1710, the teapots, stands for them, tea canisters, milk pots, sugar dishes, bowls, cups, and saucers were mostly not imported into Britain as matched "sets", assembly of the sets was done by the traders. however, at this time it became possible to order porcelain products from China that would accommodate a custom graphic design (for example, a coat of arms or trade sign).
+As late as 1710, the teapots, stands for them, tea canisters, milk pots, sugar dishes, bowls, cups, and saucers were mostly not imported into Britain as already matched "sets", assembly of the sets was done by the traders.
+However, at this time it became possible to order porcelain products from China that would accommodate a custom graphic design (for example, a coat of arms or trade sign).
 Large orders for teasets started to appear in 1770s, frequently named "breakfast sets", that included: